-1 have of her.
+have of her.
 And she had a really hard time in her life, 2 living.
-3 (SHORT PAUSE) 4 MS. CHRISTA BIG CANOE: So it was difficult 5 for her to live in that house to the point where she lost 6 some of her own self-confidence and the ability to feel 7 beautiful.
+3 (SHORT PAUSE) 4 MS. CHRISTA BIG CANOE: So it was difficult for her to live in that house to the point where she lost 5 some of her own self-confidence and the ability to feel 6 beautiful.
 But you know she was beautiful; right?
-8 MS. LORI DAVIS: Yeah.
-9 MS. CHRISTA BIG CANOE: So you had then been 10 explaining to the commissioner that, you know, when you 11 left that house and Carol Ruby left that house, you know, 12 you went one place in kind of one direction, and your 13 sister went another and she found herself in the downtown 14 east side.
+7 MS. LORI DAVIS: Yeah.
+8 MS. CHRISTA BIG CANOE: So you had then been 9 explaining to the commissioner that, you know, when you 10 11 left that house and Carol Ruby left that house, you know, you went one place in kind of one direction, and your 12 sister went another and she found herself in the downtown 13 east side.
 Can you tell me a little bit about that?
-15 MS. LORI DAVIS: She got pregnant really 16 young in age, she was 15 years old and she had her son.
-17 And I always knew that he really needed a lot of attention 18 and so I spent a lot of time with her.
-So anytime she made 19 money I didn't even know where she lived, that's the 20 kind of life she lived.
+14 15 MS. LORI DAVIS: She got pregnant really young in age, she was 15 years old and she had her son.
+16 And I always knew that he really needed a lot of attention 17 and so I spent a lot of time with her.
+So anytime she made 18 19 money --- I didn't even know where she lived, that's the 20 kind of life she lived.
 Because she was just place to 21 place.
-22 So whenever she made money, she would just 23 show up to bring BJ to Playland or whatever and buy him 24 what he needed.
-So the more money she made, the more often 25 we would see her.
+So whenever she made money, she would just 22 show up to bring BJ to Playland or whatever and buy him 23 what he needed.
+So the more money she made, the more often 24 her dad died a few years ago and she moved down to